noec764/erpnext/docs/dooks/stock/articles/material-transfer-from-delivery-note.md

 <!-- add-breadcrumbs -->
 # Material Transfer from Delivery Note

-In Dooks, you can create Material Transfer entry from [Stock Entry](/dooks/stock/stock-entry.md) document.
+In Dokie, you can create Material Transfer entry from [Stock Entry](/dokie/stock/stock-entry.md) document.
 However, there are some scenarios in the Material Transfer where it needs to be presented as a Delivery Note.

 ### Scenarios